 Summit Valley Edmund D. Edelman Park is a 3 mile lightly trafficked loop trail located near Topanga, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Edmund D. Edelman Park is located in Summit Valley at the head of Topanga Canyon.
 The 1500 ft. ridge at the north end of this 659-acre park separates rural Topanga Canyon from the urban San Fernando Valley.
 This hike loops through two valleys, crosses a ridge, and parallels Topanga Creek.

 Most of the wild flowers that people originally posted about were dead.
 You can still see or hear the traffic most of the time.
 We also had difficulty figuring out which way to go and some of the climbs were pretty steep, more like a moderate hike.

 Walked this morning with my 9 yr old lab.
 Enjoyable.
 Some gravel road one summit view that is impressive.
 (Posted photo).
 Down path at loop starts rough.
 Can see how mountain bikes would love it.
 Took less than an hour at old lady pace.
 I would do it again.
 Tranquil.

 Pretty views & due to the recent rain the hills were beautifully green.
 Very easy out & back